Sweesh/sweesh-serv/CONTRIBUTING.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Insulting/demeaning comments regarding the level of skill of any contributor
 * Other conduct which could reasonably be considered inappropriate in a professional setting